A Chiari malformation, previously called an Arnold-Chiari malformation, is where the lower part of the brain pushes down into the spinal canal.

 - feeling and being sick

-- difficulty sleeping (insomnia) and depression
+- difficulty sleeping (insomnia) and clinical depression

 If you develop syringomyelia, you may also experience problems using your hands, difficulty walking, pain, and problems with bladder or bowel control.